alessandropedone/laplacian-unit-square/README.md

 Parallel solver
 - local solver (parallelize with OpenMP)
 - global solver (MPI, split nodes by rows, communication between processes)

-Error, convergence (converged if all ranks satisfy the criterion) and max iterations (slow convergence!!)
+- (converged if all ranks satisfy the criterion)

 Test:
 - L2 norm of the error as function of grid size (grafichino)